Haven and the GMC Habitat House Makeover 2013

 It was a blast and we REALLY enjoyed the sheer enthusiasm and cheers when each power tool newbie fired their first nail or made their first cut on a miter saw.

 It is experiences like these that makes me think my goal of changing the stereotype that women aren’t handy will happen sooner rather than later.
 Watch out world!
 Women are empowered!
 You can read more about our molding class in Sandra’s recap.
-And be sure to read all the Haven recap posts to see what you might have missed!

 [The power tools were generously provided and manned (or womaned) by Ryobi!
 We couldn’t have done it without them, so a big thanks to them for helping empower more women!]